jiriteach/speedtest-server-finder/README.md

 Easier approach then using `speedtest-cli` to find recommended servers or the `server id` of a speedtest server.

+## Recommend Servers
-`Recommend Servers` - provides a `top 10` list of servers as recommended by Oooka based on your IP address and provider.
+Provides a `top 10` list of servers as recommended by Oooka based on your IP address and provider.

+## Server Search
-`Server Search` - allows searching based on a `keyword` and provides a list of the `top 10` results.
+Allows searching based on a `keyword` and provides a list of the `top 10` results.
 - `keyword` - can include a `provider` or `city` or `country`.
 - minimum 3 letters or more required for a search.

+## Disclaimer
--- Not associated with Ookla.
+Not associated with Ookla.

 Built for educational purposes as part of learning the `Bootstrap` framework - https://getbootstrap.com/.